The Ultimate Guide to Credit Cards

 Excellent/Good

-While Target's REDcard isn't a bad option for regular shoppers at the store — you can never go wrong with instant savings at the register — the main drawbacks come through the high APR, which negates any discounts if you carry a balance, and the closed-loop limitations that make it only usable at Target.
+While Target's RedCard isn't a bad option for regular shoppers at the store — you can never go wrong with instant savings at the register — the main drawback is the closed-loop limitation of the non-Mastercard version that makes it only usable at Target.
 If you're the type that can pay off your balance in full each month, you'll likely qualify for a card with a much better rate and extensive perks that cover your purchases wherever you shop.

 What Others Say About the Target Credit Card